 So make sure and look for a wall that is free from any type of bothersome protruding aspects and you should have a great time stenciling!!
 I don’t plan on stenciling any other walls soon because we are renting our house…well…I may need to stencil just one or two more!
 In my own home, I will probably stencil EVERY wall!! 😅

 The great thing is this stencil is not limited to the walls, I want to use it on the sidewalk…how awesome would that be?
 A cobblestone sidewalk!!
 The ideas are endless when it comes to stencils so no matter what, I consider them a worthy décor investment!!

-Don’t forget to check out CuttingEdgeStencils.com!!
+Don’t forget to check out CuttingEdgeStencils.com!
 I hope you have a wonderful week!!
 Maybe try out some stenciling in your home!!
 I would love to see and hear how it goes if anyone gives it a shot!!
-Whatever you build or craft…or paint…I just hope you LOVE every minute of it!!
+Whatever you build, craft, or paint…I just hope you LOVE every minute of it!!